nus-cs2103-AY2122S2/tp/docs/team/dannytayjy.md

   * Justification :
     * This enhancement is important as all other features implemented by my teammates must be reflected correctly in the employee list and task list.
   * Highlights :
     * This enhancement requires me to research on JavaFX extensively as I need to understand JavaFx properties and build layouts in fxml code with the help of the Scene Builder software.
+I will also need to have knowledge on CSS as CSS is used to set the style and alignment of JavaFx containers and controls.
     * This enhancement ensures that the employee list and task list displayed in the GUI are updated synchronously whenever any changes to the data is made.
     * This enhancement ensures that all features implemented by my teammates are working as expected.